Heike Balck

-Heike Balck (born 19 August 1970 in Schwerin) is a retired German high jumper.
+Heike Balck (born 19 August 1970) is a retired German high jumper.

-Biography

 Her personal best jump of 2.01 metres, achieved in Karl-Marx-Stadt, and her world junior record stood since 1989 until being broken by Yaroslava Mahuchikh in 2019.
 Balck shared the record with Olga Turchak, who cleared the height in 1986.

+She became East German champion in the high jump in 1989 and 1990, representing the club SC Traktor Schwerin.